Everything in SQL

 Tables with arguments

-Let's exercise the file table:
+As an example of this concept, let's exercise the file table:

 osquery> .mode line